 The Australia continent consists of low plateaus sectioned off by rugged mountain ranges or coast.
 The Great Dividing Range on the east starts in Victoria and extends to Northern Queensland, some several thousand kilometres.
-It is the fourth longest range in the world.
+It is the fifth longest range in the world.
 An area within this range on the Victoria and New South Wales border receives more snow cover than Switzerland.
 Other prominent mountain ranges include: The Hammersley, Flinders, Macdonell, and Darling ranges.
 Read more →

 Northern Australia is located in the tropics and the landscape consists of rainforest which leads into large areas of savanna grasslands to the south which eventually merge into the central desert area.
 These deserts combined form the largest desert region in the world outside of the African Sahara.
 It is often called the Red Centre due to the unusual red colour in the soil and sand.